asistex/Sublime-Text-Arduino-Package/README.md

 # Sublime-Text-Arduino-Package
 Sublime Text and Arduino

-This package has Arduino functions with their sintax.
+This package has Arduino functions with the syntax.

 If you encounter a bug, please create an issue here: https://github.com/asistex/Sublime-Text-Arduino-Package/issues  **New Issue**